 This island boasts some fantastic resorts and tons of attractions.
 The top resorts here include Playa del Inglés, Maspalomas, Puerto Rico and the capital Las Palmas.

-One of the top attractions here is Palmitos Park.
+One of the top attractions here is Palmitos Park Zoo and botanical gardens.
 Hikers and climbers will love the mountainous terrain here.
 Gran Canaria boasts some awesome peaks such as Roque Nublo and Pico de las Nieves.
 Roque Nublo (as shown above) is the highest point of the island with an elevation of 810 metres.

 Islands Off The Coast Of Northwest Africa